chrismaddalena/ODIN/README.md

 Full Contact support is implemented only for their Company API at the moment, but support for the People API may come in the future.
 For now, this is used to build a company profile based on a target domain, such as the client's primary domain used for email and their website.
 Full Contact catalogues everything from website info and company logo(s) to website blurbs and social media profiles.

 #### AWS
 Yes, Amazon Web Services.
-With an AWS IAM user's Access ID and Secret, the AWS API can be leveraged to do recon against AWS to find things like S3 buckets.
+With an AWS IAM user's Access ID and Secret, the AWS API can be leveraged to do recon against AWS to find things like S3 buckets and accounts names and aliases.
+Account names are strings of numbers, so you will need some idea of waht you're looking for there.
+Aliases, however, can be anything, like a company name, and those can be validated as existing or not.

 ### Special Thanks
 A big thank you to a few contributors who gave me the OK to re-use some of their code: